bcarancibia/The_Expanse/README.md

 This workshop assumes you have done or familiar with package development, i.e. you have created a basic package or that you have read the [R Packages book](https://r-pkgs.org)

+If you attended Jenny Bryan's "How to draw an Owl" or "Drawing the Rest of the Owl", this workshop will focus on learning how to add color to the owl.
+It builds on understanding R packages, and explaining nuances of working on R packages with Statisticians.

+This list of topics include both technical and non technical areas to explore.

+- Level Setting Knowledge
+- Engineering Workflows
+- Culture of Collaboration
+- Quality and Testing: Correct Outputs vs Statistically Correct

 ## Audience

+This course is for you if you:

+-   Are very comfortable writing R scripts and functions.
+-   Have already created a basic package, e.g., you've successfully worked through [The Whole Game chapter from R Packages](https://r-pkgs.org/whole-game.html) or have equivalent experience.
+You should also be able to follow the story in [The package within](https://r-pkgs.org/package-within.html) chapter.
+-   Are interesting in building a Statistics focused R Package

 ## Instructor

+* Ben Arancibia (instructor) is a Director of Data Science at GSK, working on R enablement for the Biostatistics department including training and building tools.
+Member of the R Consortium Board of Directors.
+Recently helped build [{beastt}](https://github.com/GSK-Biostatistics/beastt) an R package focused on Bayesian Dynamic Borrowing (BDB).